kikohernandez92/payGOBackendTest/README.md

 ## What's working

-* The admin panel/CRUD works locally, following the steps above, with or without dockerized Redis & Postgres
+* The admin panel/CRUD works locally, following the steps above, with or without dockerized Redis & Postgres (If you dockerize the DB only, be sure to run the migrations and register a user before trying to log in)

 ## Dockerized components